 Automating your healthcare facilities inventory management will reduce manual data entry which is prone to error and takes up valuable staff time on non-optimally productive activities.

-Less paperwork and the use of mobile computers such as Zebra TC51-HC or MC40-HC employing wireless connections, RFID, and barcode technology will enhance both your visibility of stock and increase the accuracy of stock.
+Less paperwork and the use of mobile computers such as Zebra TC52-HC employing wireless connections, RFID, and barcode technology will enhance both your visibility of stock and increase the accuracy of stock.

 What did improving supply chain management mean to Dijon University Hospital in France?